 Karl Alomar on a Path Forward

 M13 Managing Partner Karl Alomar joins the Demo Day podcast by Coefficient Labs to talk about the path forward in this novel time for entrepreneurs.
 Karl discusses how leaders can stand out during the COVID-19 pandemic and build a positive path forward from this unprecedented position.
-Discussing leadership qualities and mindset adjustment, learn more from Karl about how entrepreneurs can make the most of this time and prepare for the other side.
+From highlighting leadership qualities to mindset adjustment, learn more from Karl about how entrepreneurs can make the most of this time and prepare for the other side.

 The Demo Day podcast hosts conversations for founders, venture capitalists, and startup leaders who want to explore insights about top accelerators and incubators across the country.
 Below we’ve recapped some key takeaways from the discussion.